spoik/smarter-technology/readme.md

 # Smarter Technology Technical Screen
 `main.go` contains all the logic. `SortPackage()` is a function that will sort packages based on a package's width, height, length, and mass.
-There is a main function with a width, height, length and mass that can be changed to easily play with `SortPackage()`.
-This can be run by running `go run main.go`.
+There is a `main()` function with a width, height, length and mass that can be changed to easily play with `SortPackage()`.
+This can be run by installing the dependencies with `go download` and then running `go run main.go` to run `main()`.

 `main_test.go` contains all the unit tests.